Apply HERE by or before the December 8, 2017 deadline!

 - When asked for your IGDA Membership number, if you are associated with IGDA Finland or Japan, you may simply write your country name.
 Applications from all other countries must have a valid membership number.

-- Successful applicants are ultimately responsible for travel arrangements, housing and other related costs, but will receive a partial travel reimbursement stipend based on their distance to travel from university.
+- Successful applicants are ultimately responsible for travel arrangements, housing and other related costs, but will receive a travel stipend based on their distance to travel from their home or university.

 - Successful applicants will be required to sign a basic liability waiver, right of publicity form, and write a short essay describing their experiences as an IGDAF WIG Ambassador.